CoryMcCartan/website/content/projects/electability-2020.md

 ---
 title: Which Democratic candidates are most electable?
 description: >
-    Using demographic information in head-to-head polls to evaluate candidates' strengths in the electoral college.
+    Using demographic information in head-to-head polls to evaluate candidates’ strengths in the electoral college.
 date: 2019-10-23
 slug: electability-2020